graebema/aws-fis-demo/README.md

 As terraform does not yet support the fis service, the fis experiment is created with a cloudformation template, installed by terraform.

+Usage:
+Adapt the values in locals.tf to your needs
+Create a terraform.tfvars file with your variable settings.

+This project creates a vpc, an ec2 autoscaling group, an application loadbalancer with ssl certificate in from of the ec2 autoscaling group.
+The launch configuration for the ec2 instances deploys an ubuntu ami with an installed busybox httpd.
+The httpd replies with the instance id of the ec2 instance.
+The fis cloudformation template deploys a fis experiments that terminates 2 of the ec2 instances of the autoscaling group.